riscv-non-isa/riscv-arch-test/riscv-ovpsim/examples/bitmanip/README.md

 Introduction
 ---

-This directory contains a number of examples executing the RISC-V bit manipulation instruction set on the RISC-V processor using the RV64GC variant.
+This directory contains a number of examples executing the RISC-V bit manipulation instruction set on the RISC-V processor using the RVB64I variant with MAFDC and SU extensions.
 The Bit Manipulation instructions are implemented in an extension library that is loaded onto the base RISC-V processor model.